Not Just Another Recession

 To be sure, there is some evidence to suggest that the Brotherhood’s hands are not clean in all this violence.
 An internal power struggle between the party’s pacifist veterans and its younger members, who are more open to using force, has created fissures in the organization.
-Groups such as Revolutionary Punishment and the Popular Resistance Movement, which have carried out attacks on police, the judiciary, and other targets, have the unbelievable rise of the ideas of the Muslim Brotherhood’s new revolutionary youth leadership.”
+Groups such as Revolutionary Punishment and the Popular Resistance Movement, which have carried out attacks on police, the judiciary, and other targets, have attributed their emergence to “the unbelievable rise of the ideas of the Muslim Brotherhood’s new revolutionary youth leadership.”
 Yet it’s hard to say how much of a direct role the Brotherhood has had in their activities.